|Hiring and Supervision|

 - Supervisors are required to establish student work schedules that do not conflict with scheduled class times.
 On occasion, a student may not have class at a regularly scheduled time (i.e. class is cancelled, adjourned early, etc.) and would be eligible to work.
 In this instance, the irregularity in the work schedule should be documented by the supervisor and a record retained according to the Records Retention Policy for Timecards.

-- Supervisors who routinely record hours worked for student employees (with limited or no access to Empower) must retain paper records in the department substantiating the hours worked.
-These records must be maintained in accordance with the University Records Retention Policy and be able to be produced in the case of an audit.
+- Supervisors who routinely enter hours worked for student employees in the University's timekeep system (with limited or no access to Empower) must retain hours worked records in the department in accordance with the University's Records Retention Schedule and be able to be produced in the case of an audit.

 Accessing the Empower Timekeep System

 - Most student employees will utilize Empower for timekeeping.
-Access to Empower (via FlashLine, My Action Items tab) will occur one to two business days after the student and supervisor receive the Confirmation of Student Employment email from CampusWorks.
+Access to Empower (via FlashLine, in the Employee, Dashboard) will occur one to two business days after the student and supervisor receive the On-Campus Student Employment Confirmation email from CampusWorks.